 Where is the best place to stay for a first visit?

-What should I bring for this itinerary?
+What should you bring for this itinerary?

-I pack water, snacks, a wind layer, sun protection, and sturdy shoes.
+Pack water, snacks, a wind layer, sun protection, and sturdy shoes.
 A camera helps, but the real must-have is time.
 This park rewards patience more than gear.